 temperature change of your hand will be smaller.

-very quickly and your hand will not "warm up"
+cool very quickly and your hand will not "warm up"

 and is very thin and heat travels within

 temperature is 60 degrees F. When do you think